rackerlabs/docs-aws/docs/access-and-permissions/aws-cli-sdk-api.rst

 If you encounter issues when working with |product name|, use the information in this section to help you troubleshoot.

-For an example of a troubleshooting topic that describes many issues, see :ref:`troubleshooting-example-1-ug`.
-For an example of a topic that describes only one issue, see and :ref:`troubleshooting-example-2-ug`.
+For an example of a troubleshooting topic that describes many issues, see.